snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ```

-####Step 8: Two new DynamoDB Tables.
-AggregateRecords & StreamingCountsApp
+####Step 8: Two new DynamoDB Tables - AggregateRecords and StreamingCountsApp

-Open up and browse to http://aws.amazon.com/console/ so we can check that data is making it to our DynamoDB table.
-You will notice two tables get created.
+Browse to http://aws.amazon.com/console/ and check that data is making it to your DynamoDB table.
+You'll notice two tables get created.
 StreamingCountsApp is the table that gets used by Spark for checkpointing Kinesis position.
 A second table gets created by Spark to send the aggregated data.
 This is the power of "analytics on write" process in action.
 ![dynamodb screenshot png][dynamodb-table]

-####Step 9: Inspecting the AggregateRecords table in DynamoDB
+####Step 9: Inspect the AggregateRecords table in DynamoDB

 Success!
-You should see data getting written to the AggregateRecords table in DynamoDB
+You should see data being written to the AggregateRecords table in DynamoDB.
 ![dynamodb aggregate png][dynamodb-aggregate]

 ####Step 10: Shut everything down